 Note: It often helps to be as specific as possible when filtering the reasons for churn, as usually your findings will be more actionable.
 In the example filters above, knowing that more customers cancelled because of bugs in your Android app than any other platform would help you to allocate resources more effectively.

 - Click New segment

 - Click Add filter and select Cancellation reason - is, and select a second cancellation reason to compare.

 By creating a saved segment for each cancellation reason, you can compare the impact of cancellation reasons on your Net Cash Flow.

-In the example below you can see that the cash flow before churn for bugs has increased at a faster rate than other reasons.
+In the example below you can see that the cash flow before churn for accounts that have moved to a new magaement has increased at a faster rate than other reasons.
 When minimizing churn and Net MRR churn rates, this would be the most impactful churn reason to address.

 What we learned

 So far, from the example above, we've learned that:

 - Bugs in the app are most likely to cause a customer to churn,

 - Bugs in the app have the most significant negative impact on Net Cash Flow